Security, Trust, & Privacy

 Email privacy

-We are using Privy as authentication layer, meaning that linking a email address to your account discloses the association between your wallet address and your email address to both Ante and Privy.
+We are using Privyarrow-up-right as authentication layer, meaning that linking a email address to your account discloses the association between your wallet address and your email address to both Ante and Privy.

 Our API ensures that: